ITU-AI-ML-in-5G-Challenge/UPF_ITU_T_5G_ML_AI_Challenge_Net_Intels/README.md

   RMSE=6.88 and MAE=4.67

-2.Random forest regressor : implementation of ensemble technique with use of multiple decesion trees and bagging
+2.Random forest regressor : implementation of ensemble technique with use of multiple decesion trees and bagging.

   RMSE=6.91 and MAE=4.88

-3.Artificial Neural Network : implementation of neural network in order to learn and reduce error during prediction (regression)
+3.Artificial Neural Network : implementation of neural network in order to learn and reduce error during prediction (regression).

  RMSE=3.1 and MAE=2.8